 The Old Synagogue in the Town

 The synagogue in Schlaining has existed since the 18th century.
-On Kristallnacht, the synagogue was destroyed and for many years stood ruined and abandoned.
-In the 1980s, the synagogue and the rabbi’s house were bought by the Center for Peace and Conflict Resolution and were renovated.
-The synagogue became the library of the Peace Center and is used today for exhibitions of the Peace Center.
+On Kristallnacht, fire and violence destroyed the synagogue, leaving it ruined and abandoned for decades.
+In the 1980s, the Center for Peace and Conflict Resolution purchased and renovated the synagogue and the rabbi’s house.
+The synagogue now serves as the Peace Center’s library and hosts its exhibitions.

-The synagogue is located right next to the castle and can be visited as part of a visit to the exhibitions of the Peace Museum.
+The synagogue stands right next to the castle, and visitors can include it as part of a visit to the Peace Museum’s exhibitions.
 The current exhibition focuses on Jewish life in Burgenland in the past.

 Exhibitions at the European Museum for Peace